Witblits: Legal concerns

 Witblits distillation for the purpose of large volume resale is illegal in South Africa.
 In 1924 the government passed legislation which gave KWV a monopoly on brandy production.
 All stills had to be marked and registered with Customs and Excise, and detailed records kept as to the amount and strength of any liquor produced.
 Farmers were allowed to produce liquor only from fruit grown on their land.
-In the United States of America (USA) Moonshine is illegal mainly due to the revenue that it produces compared to beer or wine.
+In the United States of America moonshine is illegal mainly due to the revenue that it produces compared to beer or wine.
 The tax excise on spirits is approximately $2.14 per bottle compared to $0.14 per bottle of wine and $0.05 per can of beer.
 There is also a concern for the health of consumers thereof and the safety risk behind homemade brewing due to the apparatus involved.
-In some States a person can still purchase a legal version of witblits or moonshine from commercial distillers.
+In some South African states a person can still purchase a legal version of witblits or moonshine from commercial distillers.
 Total volume produced cannot exceed a fixed amount per year as detailed in local South African laws.